A true comfort food that brings back memories of home, but with a modern vegan twist.

 - 3 - 3½ cup boiling water to add gradually

-- ⅛ tsp ground black pepper by taste
+- ⅛ teaspoon ground black pepper by taste

 Colored Matzo Balls